CloudCannon/staticshape/docs/content/_index.md

 ![Diagram of a static site being shaped back into a SSG codebase](/how-staticshape-works.svg)

+For a walkthrough of StaticShape in action, see the [HugoConf 2023 talk](/docs/hugoconf-talk/).

 Using an SSG gives enormous benefits to the developers, content editors and end users of the website.
 However, migrating your existing website to an SSG can take a long time, especially if you have a large number of pages.
 Transitioning to an SSG is even more daunting if you have more than one website.

 ## What is an SSG?